The stack browser is the main starting point for using Map Manager. The stack browser provides an interface to load and browse folders of .tif stacks.

 Browsing loaded data

-- Select a loaded folder on the left and the stacks in that folder will be shown on the right.
+- Select a loaded folder (on the left) and the stacks in that folder will be shown (on the right).

-Right-click a folder to open a contextual menu.
+Right-click a folder for a context menu

 Unload Folder.
 Unload the folder and all its stacks.